zerc/django-light-draft/README.md

 ```

-In preview mode yours Page instance will have  ` .blocks__draft` attr to access the related models.
+In preview mode your Page instance will have  ` .blocks__draft` attr to access the related models.

 Example of using it in Django templates: